Saugus, Santa Clarita, California: History

 Saugus was first named Newhall by Henry Mayo Newhall, who bought the eastern half of the Del Valle family's Rancho San Francisco from a series of speculators.
 After he moved the town south in 1879, he renamed the original site for his birthplace, Saugus, Massachusetts.

 The Saugus Cafe was established in 1886 on San Fernando Road (now Railroad Avenue).
-It is the oldest continuously operating restaurant in Los Angeles County.
+It was the oldest continuously operating restaurant in Los Angeles County.

 The Saugus Speedway first opened in 1939, initially known as Bonelli Stadium.
 It was the venue for several NASCAR races before its closure in 1995.
 The Saugus Speedway continues to be the venue for the Santa Clarita Swap Meet.

-The 1984 movie Meatballs Part II was filmed here.
-The movie starred Richard Mulligan, Paul Reubens, and Kim Richards.

 In 1987, the city of Santa Clarita was incorporated, encompassing Saugus and the neighboring communities of Canyon Country, Newhall, and part of Valencia.

 On November 14, 2019, a mass shooting took place at Saugus High School.
 That morning, Nathaniel Berhow, a 16-year-old junior at the school, used a semi-automatic pistol to shoot five other students, killing two of them, before turning his gun on himself.
 The shooting lasted 16 seconds.
 Survivors were reunited with their parents at nearby Central Park, and injured students were sent to Henry Mayo Hospital in Valencia and Providence Holy Cross Medical Center in Mission Hills.
 The shooter succumbed to his self-inflicted injuries the following day in the hospital.
 A vigil honoring the victims was held at Central Park the next day.